Oct 2, 2015

 jump toRECIPE

-The sauce for the pasta is similar to lobster bisque, a creamy smooth sauce flavored with seafood stock and aromatics.
+The sauce for creamy lobster pasta is similar to lobster bisque, a creamy smooth sauce flavored with seafood stock and aromatics.
 And if you don’t know how to cook lobster tails?
 Don’t worry it’s easier than you think.
 The sauce is tossed with tender lobster meat from cooked tails and served with bucatini or a different noodle of your choice that pairs well with a creamy sauce such as wide flat noodles like pappardelle or fettuccine.
-Creamy lobster pasta is always a crowd pleaser recipe – it’s one of my most requested recipes from friends.
+Creamy lobster pasta is always a crowd pleaser recipe – it’s one of my most requested recipes from friends along with my shrimp scampi risotto.
+For a summery take on lobster pasta check out this lobster and corn rigatoni.
+And for a spicy twist try this recipe for lobster fra diavolo.

 More About This Lobster Pasta Recipe